groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/pdf.md

 ## Convert PDF to Excel

 Spreadsheet formats are designed to represent data in the form of rows and columns, and this way tables are much easier to use.
-Therefore, when it's required to transform data from PDF file into Excel format GroupDocs.Conversion library comes to resque.
+Therefore, when it's required to transform data from PDF file into Excel format GroupDocs.Conversion library comes to rescue.

 You can choose from wide range of supported spreadsheet formats: